CosineP/madlibs/README.md

 ----------------------

-here's what the bot does: you can @mention it with a template. it'll read the toots from all its followers and fill it in with words from their toots
+here's what the bot does: you can @mention it with a template. it'll read the toots from all its followers and fill it in with words from their toots. it also posts a random template it's seen around twice a day

 what does a template look like? it pretty much just looks like this: